gcapes/git-course/_episodes/05-branching.md

 ### Merging and resolving conflicts

-We are now working on two papers: the main one in our `master` branch and the one which may possibly be collaborative work in our "paperWJohn" branch.
+We are now working on two papers: the main one in our `master` branch and the one which may possibly be collaborative work in our "simulations" branch.
 Let's add another section to the paper to write about John's simulations.

 ~~~
-$ git checkout paperWJohn	# Switch branch
+$ git checkout simulations	# Switch branch
 $ gedit paper.md		# Add 'simulations' section
 $ git add paper.md
 $ git commit -m "Add simulations" paper.md